Topological susceptibility and excess kurtosis in SU(3) Yang-Mills theory: Large-volume scaling test with another dataset

 Note that the fitted power $\al$ of the first excess kurtosis variety is negative by almost $4\si$.
-Hence, if $\<q_\mr{ren}^4\>/\<q_\mr{ren}^2\>^2-3$ is used to quantify the deviation from a normal distribution, our fit says that any non Gaussian shape of the topological charge histogram is a finite-volume effect.
+Hence, if $\<q_\mr{ren}^4\>/\<q_\mr{ren}^2\>^2-3$ is used to quantify the deviation from a normal distribution, our fit suggests that any non-Gaussian shape of the topological charge histogram is a finite-volume effect.